 In an aquarium, they will usually accept dry or freeze-dried food of all kinds as long as it is adapted to their small mouth size.
 A varied and balanced diet will result in healthier, more active, lively, and colorful fish.

-Ruby tetras will eat:
+Ruby tetras will eat live food:

 - brine shrimp (artemia salina),